Bruno Latour: In the science wars

-Alan Sokal, in his Fashionable Nonsense, criticized Latour's relativism by referring to an article written by Latour in La Recherche in 1998.
+Alan Sokal, in his Fashionable Nonsense, criticised Latour's relativism by referring to an article written by Latour in La Recherche in 1998.
 In his reaction to research showing that the pharaoh Ramses II probably died of tuberculosis, Latour thought "How could he pass away due to a bacillus discovered by Koch in 1882? ...
 Before Koch, the bacillus has no real existence."
 He says that it is as much of an anachronism as it would be to claim that the pharaoh died of machine-gun fire.